 Not a fan of the egg white?
 Turn this Aperol Sour Cocktail into a vegan drink by substituting the egg white for aquafaba.

 Aquafaba is the water that is leftover when you strain a can of chickpeas.
-Use 2 tbsp of aquafaba instead of one egg white and dry shake just as you would have with the egg white.
+Use 2 tablespoon of aquafaba instead of one egg white and dry shake just as you would have with the egg white.

 Try different garnishes